 Long story short, don’t do that.

 Now, years later, I have a collection of two dozen film cameras and I no longer completely outfit them with all the extra gear.
 My K1000 also got the over-outfitting treatment when I first got it, though not nearly as much as this Canon.
 I don’t usually grab this camera for outings anymore, the lenses are on a shelf with all my other lenses, the gear bag is behind the couch filled with odds and ends that I don’t actually carry with me, and all the filters, umm, I actually don’t remember where I put them all.
-I should find those, a few of them were super 70’s’riffic retro-cool, like the two that had tiny wire filament grids that made all kinds of twinkly flare effects.
+I should find those, a few of them were super 70’s’riffic retro-cool.

 I’ve acquired four of these cameras.
 One I kept, one I gave to my sister, and the other two had “the squeal.”
 What’s that?
 “The Squeal?”
-It’s the main problem with this camera model, and it’s really common, and it can be difficult to fix.
+It’s the main problem with this camera model, and it’s really common, but it’s not too difficult to fix.
 The problem is with some of the moving parts inside losing lubrication over time and, when the shutter is depressed, it makes a squeal noise from the resulting friction.
 This friction can affect the shutter speed, slowing it down a little or a lot.
-If you find one with the shutter squeal I’d recommend you pass on it and find another one. the AE-1 cameras are plentiful, and can be acquired for the price it would cost you to have the squealy one repaired.
+If you find one with the shutter squeal I’d recommend you pass on it and find another one, unless you think you can fix it yourself. the AE-1 cameras are plentiful, and can be acquired for the price it would cost you to have the squealy one repaired.

 The AE-1 is a battery-powered microprocessor-controlled (the first of its kind) fully-manual camera designed for the consumer market.
 The AE-1 Program (or AE-1P) is the same camera with a few improvements, most notable being the ability to shoot in “Program” mode, which eliminates the need to manually set the shutter speed or the aperture.
 Both work in shutter speed-priority mode, and neither work in aperture-priority… which is a shame, because that’s my method of choice but, you know, first-world problems.
 Wah.